MontSantos/Modular-Reconfigurable-Pedalboard/README.md

 ## Hardware note (routing fix)

-During initial bring-up, the main board required a small routing correction.
+During initial bring-up, the main board required a small routing correction:
-To properly route the **effect IN/OUT** of each module, it is necessary **cut two traces per pedal** (one affecting the input path and one affecting the output path).
+ - To properly route the **effect IN/OUT** of each module, it is necessary **cut two traces per pedal** (one affecting the input path and one affecting the output path).
-To fix the audio routing, the board was **rewired** (trace cuts + jumper wires) for each module’s input and output.
+ - To fix the audio routing, the board was **rewired** (trace cuts + jumper wires) for each module’s input and output.
+ - Additionally, the two buffers were removed because they were not handling the signal swing correctly and ended up clipping the **negative half-cycle** of the waveform.
+This change restored a more symmetric signal path.
 This was a quick rework step applied on the assembled board and will be addressed in the next PCB revision.
-Additionally, the two buffers were removed because they were not handling the signal swing correctly and ended up clipping the **negative half-cycle** of the waveform.
-This change restored a more symmetric signal path.

 <img src="fotos%20pedal/WhatsApp%20Image%202025-12-11%20at%2019.14.57.jpeg" alt="amorph" width="350">